how to heal from trust issues after trauma

 this is the beautiful beginning of a loving relationship with yourself.

-you know what makes you feel better and you’re taking the time to care for yourself.
+you’re learning what makes you feel better and taking the time to care for yourself.

-it may feel uncomfortable at first, but you’re allowing yourself to slowly become more comfortable with being by yourself.
+it may feel uncomfortable at first, but you’re slowly becoming more comfortable with being with yourself.

-you will start to feel more in control of your life when you know you have yourself during these hard times.
+you start to feel more in control when you know you have yourself during these harder times.

-the first person i was able to gain trust in again after being betrayed, was myself.
+the first person i was able to trust again after being betrayed, was myself.

-make sure to celebrate your small wins during the day – it is an amazing motivator.
+make sure to celebrate your small wins each day as they are amazing motivators.

-small wins create big changes. i believe in you. now you believe in you too.
+small wins create big changes. i believe in you, and now you can believe in yourself too.

 with others